eugeniow/cppPlay/README.md

 # cppPlay
 Created this project to brush up on my c++ skills.

-I have not written c++ in a while, and decide to create a project that exercises my coding kills
+I have not written c++ in a while, and decide to create a project that exercises my coding skills

 when i was in school git did not exist, when i joined industry cvs was used.